 How to Win

 The player with the highest final score wins the game.
+You can use a word finder to help you score higher in Scrabble.
 For the full rule list please visit the rules for scrabble page.